Texas | Locum Tenens Travel Lifestyle

 The Lone Star State of Texas is the home of your next locum tenens opportunity!
 Our client is looking for a physician assistant specializing in pediatric critical care medicine to begin coverage in early February 2024.
 Hours include 7a – 8p and other similar shifts.
 The selected locum will be...
 View This Job

-Another locum tenens opportunity has arrived in Texas!
-Our client, a hospital, is looking for a general surgeon to begin coverage immediately.
-Hours include 24 hour call coverage shifts (7a – 7a).
-The selected locum will be handling post op rounds, hernia/gallbladder cases, and other general surgeries.
-There is a...
+Cross Texas off your bucket list with this locum tenens opportunity!
+Our client is looking for an Ob/Gyn physician to begin coverage immediately.
+Hours include 24 hour call coverage shifts.
+The selected locum will be handling deliveries, triages, emergencies, and other Ob/Gyn cases.
+There is a chance for an extension...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING TEXAS AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST